stefanweck/dungeongeneration/README.md

 You want to know what's on the other side of that wall?
 Go check it out, you don't have X-ray vision to look through walls.
 A thick fog of war will hide everything that isn't lit up by your torch, allowing enemies to sneak upon to you.
 Who know what happens in the dark.

-**Configurable Settings**

-Currently this only applies to fellow programmers that know their way around the code.
-But in the future I will let people choose their own settings before they start their playthrough.
-Ensuring once again a new and fresh experience.

 ## Demo

 ![Some Other Characters](http://stefanweck.nl/github/github_banner_2.png)